Edgar-Donk/edgar-donk.github.io/README.md

 >>>s.lookup('Horizontal.Scale.slider', 'troughcolor')
 '#c3c3c3'
 ````
-That wasn't too bad, we had to know that the widget had orientation, which had to be written with a capital first letter.
+That wasn't too bad, we had to know that the widget had orientation, where the first letter had to be capitalised.

 Let's try a widget with an auxiliary class such as LabelFrame:-
 ````